-While forms such as risk assessment, audit planning, and audit programs all are necessary, they can cause us to lose our way.
-To gain clarity, sometimes we need to go back to the basics.
+While audit forms—like risk assessment, audit planning, and audit program—are necessary, they can make us feel like a blind man being led by the hand.
+If you’re like me, you want to see, to know where you’re going and why.
+To gain sight, we need to go back to the basics.

 The Why and How of Auditing